-Peter M. Young, Habush, Habush & Rottier, S.C., Wausau, WI, for Petitioner.
+Rachel E. Gusman, Graves, Barkett & McLain, PLLC, Tulsa, OK, for Petitioner.

-Traci R. Patton, U.S. Dep't of Justice, Washington, DC, for Respondent
+Linda S. Renzi, U.S. Dep't of Justice, Washington, DC, for Respondent.

-DECISION AWARDING DAMAGES1
+DECISION AWARDING DAMAGES

-On September 13, 2013, Petitioner Gary S. Roth filed a petition seeking compensation under the National Vaccine Injury Compensation Program ("the Vaccine Program").2 Petitioner alleges that he suffered transverse myelitis and related complications as a result of receiving an influenza ("flu") vaccine.
+On September 27, 2015, Vernon Gearhart filed a petition seeking compensation under the National Vaccine Injury Compensation Program (the "Vaccine Program").
+Petitioner alleges that he suffered from Guillain-Barré syndrome ("GBS") as a result of his October 21, 2011, receipt of the influenza ("flu") vaccine.

-Respondent denies that Petitioner's transverse myelitis and any related medical problems were caused by the receipt of the flu vaccine.
+Respondent denies that Petitioner's receipt of the flu vaccine caused him to suffer from GBS, any other injury, or his current condition.
 Nonetheless both parties, while maintaining their

-1 Because this decision contains a reasoned explanation for my action in this case, I will post this decision on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
+&lt;sup>1 Because this decision contains a reasoned explanation for my actions in this case, I will post it on the United States Court of Federal Claims website, in accordance with the E-Government Act of 2002, Pub.
 L. No. 107-347, § 205, 116 Stat.
-2899, 2913 (codified as amended at 44 U.S.C. § 3501 note (2006)).
-As provided by 42 U.S.C. § 300aa-12(d)(4)(B), however, the parties may object to the posted decision's inclusion of certain kinds of confidential information.
-Specifically, under Vaccine Rule 18(b), each party has 14 days within which to request redaction "of any information furnished by that party: (1) that is a trade secret or commercial or financial in substance and is privileged or confidential; or (2) that includes medical files or similar files, the disclosure of which would constitute a clearly unwarranted invasion of privacy."
+2899, 2913 (Dec.
+17, 2002) (current version at 44 U.S.C. § 3501 (2014)).
+As provided by 42 U.S.C. § 300aa-12(d)(4)(B), however, the parties may object to the published decision's inclusion of certain kinds of confidential information.
+Specifically, under Vaccine Rule 18(b), each party has fourteen days within which to request redaction "of any information furnished by that party: (1) that is a trade secret or commercial or financial in substance and is privileged or confidential; or (2) that includes medical files or similar files, the disclosure of which would constitute a clearly unwarranted invasion of privacy."
 Vaccine Rule 18(b).
 Otherwise, the whole decision will be available to the public.
-(Id.)
+Id.

-2 The National Vaccine Injury Compensation Program is set forth in Part 2 of the National Childhood Vaccine Injury Act of 1986, Pub.
+&lt;sup>2 The National Vaccine Injury Compensation Program comprises Part 2 of the National Childhood Vaccine Injury Act of 1986, Pub.
 L. No. 99-660, 100 Stat.
-3755, codified as amended, 42 U.S.C.A. § 300aa-10-§ 300aa-34 (West 1991 & Supp.
-2002).
-All citations in this decision to individual sections of the Vaccine Act are to 42 U.S.C.A. § 300aa.
+3755 (codified as amended at 42 U.S.C. § 300aa-10 through 34 (2012)).

-above-stated positions, agreed in a stipulation filed July 2, 2015 that the issues before them can be settled and that a decision should be entered awarding Petitioner compensation.
+above-stated positions, agreed in a stipulation (filed August 20, 2015) that the issues before them could be settled, and that a decision should be entered awarding Petitioner compensation.

-I have reviewed the file, and based upon that review, I conclude that the parties' stipulation (a copy of which is attached, and the terms of which are hereby incorporated) is reasonable.
+I have reviewed the file, and based upon that review, I conclude that the parties' stipulation (as attached hereto) is reasonable.
 I therefore adopt it as my decision in awarding damages on the terms set forth therein.